Home Invaders Wielding Meat Cleaver Attack Pennsylvania Couple

 “We have an alarm system that dings but we didn’t hear that because we were playing cards,” Maczis said.

 If they had Deep Sentinel home security cameras, live guards would have intercepted the home invaders before they even reached the door.
 Deep Sentinel combines the best artificial intelligence technology with the best 24/7 human surveillance.
-Our AI-enhanced cameras would have detected the invaders at the curb and instantly alerted our remote trained surveillance agents.
+The AI-enhanced cameras would have detected the invaders at the curb and instantly alerted trained surveillance agents.
 The guards would have questioned the invaders through the camera’s two-way speaker and told them to leave.
-If the suspects had failed to heed the warning, our agents are authorized to immediately call the police.
-During a home break-in, seconds count.
+If the suspects had failed to heed the warning, agents can call the police.
+After all, during a home break-in, every second counts.